Research

 The Infrastructure Truth: What Legacy Systems Actually Block at Mid-Market Scale

 Technical debt costs American companies $2.41 trillion annually (Accenture, n=1,500 companies, 2025).
-For a mid-market firm, this number materializes as the 70%

 March 2026